• Skip to primary navigation

 Bake and turn

-4. This will allow the caramel and the butter to penetrate inside the buns making them nicely soft and gooey.
+4. This inversion process ensures the caramel and butter seep through the buns, rendering them delightfully soft and gooey.

 Baking and turning the cinnamon buns